What Lies Behind The Brushstrokes?

 Free shipping is not offered, as that would mean cutting corners and using cheaper shipping options.
 When dealing with a precious cargo such as this, compromises and shortcuts aimed at saving a few dollars are simply not acceptable.
 Therefore, full price for shipping is always charged, as that will give your painting the very best chance of arriving in your hands in pristine condition.

-What’s it like to live with a Jeffrey Hayes painting?
+What’s it like to live with one of these paintings?

 Falling in love with a painting… Carefully hanging it in the perfect place… Making it part of your everyday living…